 Speech watermarking is a technique of embedding a digital signal into speech signal using techniques that render the signal imperceptible [1].
-Digital watermarking technique has an edge over speech processing for speaker authentication since a fraudster can mimic the voice of the user.
-A digital watermark can be created from user or transaction specific information, which can be embedded in the speech.
-The embedded information can then be detected and verified at the receiver side to authenticate the speaker [1].
+Digital watermarking technique has an edge over speech processing for speaker authentication since a fraud can mimic the voice of the user.
+A digital watermark can be created from user transaction specific information, which can be embedded the speech.
+The embedded in information can then be detected and verified at the receiver side to authenticate the speaker [1].
 Most multimedia signals today are in digital formats which are easy to reproduce and modify without any trace of manipulations [2].
+From other embed information directly into the media data.
+Besides cryptographic mechanisms, watermarking represents an efficient technology to ensure both data integrity and data origin authenticity.
+All manipulations on multimedia can be classified into two categories, incidental and malicious manipulations [2]:

-On other hand a certain loss of trust in media data can be observed.
-As a result the need for security increases particularly the field in multimedia.
-Acording to the structure and complexity of multimedia, the purpose of applications, possibility and the way of applying security mechanisms to multimedia data is determined.
+(1) Incidental manipulations: Incidental manipulations do not hand a certain loss of trust in media data can be observed.
+As a result a need increase for security particularly in the field of multimedia.
+According to the structure and complexity of multimedia, the purpose of applications, possibility and the way of applying security mechanisms to multimedia data is determined.